 ls / l

-When you read it, it shows you a message i.e. “now you have to behave like n investigator to catch the culprit”.
+When you read it, it shows you a message i.e. “now you have to behave like an investigator to catch the culprit”.

 Now the file is downloaded on your desktop.
-I explored it every packet and found a conversation in the TCP stream of 90th packet.
-Just right click on the said packet and then click on Follow option and then select TCP stream.
+I explored it every packet and found a conversation in the TCP stream of the 90th packet.
+Just right-click on the said packet and then click on Follow option and then select TCP stream.

 It will open the conversation as shown in the image below:

-In the conversation on eof them says “saman and now a days he’s known by the alias of 1337hax0r” that means saman is the usernam and 1337hax0r can be the password.
+In the conversation, one of them says “saman and nowadays he’s known by the alias of 1337hax0r” that means saman is the username and 1337hax0r can be the password.
 Let’s try it.
-Type shell again to reach the terminal and here log in with the username we just found:
+Then to access proper TTY shell we had import python one line script and Type following command to reach the terminal and here log in with the username we just found: